1. Turn on Direct Expense as an Extraction Type

 🔔 Important:

-You may notice a publish error at this stage.
-This is normal.
+You may see a Publish Error at first.
+This is expected.

-QuickBooks Online requires a Payment Type (for example, Cash, Check, or Credit Card) before the expense can be published.
+QuickBooks Online requires a Payment Type (Cash, Check, or Credit Card) before an expense can be published.

 Make any necessary adjustments